 28 November 2015

-Shadows in the Sun (starring Joshua Jackson and Harvey Keitel)
+Shadows in the Sun with Joshua Jackson and Harvey Keitel

-I had entirely forgotten the reviews I read, so wasn’t quite sure what to expect; the warm colours of the cover suggest an almost documentary style of film, perhaps one exploring the further reaches of a country via exploration.
+I had entirely forgotten the reviews I read, so wasn’t quite sure what to expect.
+The warm colours of the cover suggest, perhaps, a documentary style of film, such as one exploring the further reaches of a country via exploration.
 The blurb on the back describes a young book editor going in search of one of his childhood favourite authors and persuading him to write again.
-We were set for something quite serious, perhaps thoughtful and with attractive scenery.
+We were set for something quite serious, maybe thoughtful and with attractive scenery.

 Weldon lives with his three young adult daughters, drinks heavily, and has lost any motivation to write.
 He insists he’s happy.
 Jeremy is persistent, but gradually it becomes clear that this is his story as much as Weldon’s.
 Jeremy’s transformation is considerably more dramatic than Weldon’s, including his predictably falling in love with the glamorous Isabella.